Stop! Your Lease Extension in Stonehouse Could Be FREE

 If you are facing a significant premium because your lease in Stonehouse has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Stonehouse lease extension
+Main reasons to start your Stonehouse lease extension today:

-It is generally considered that a residential leasehold with more than one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with more than one hundred years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 45 years remaining, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement